Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

 \subsection{Disentangling the underlying mechanism}

-The proposed DisentangO aims to identify and disentangle the components of the latent representation $\zb$, which serves as an inverse PDE solver.
-However, to capture the true physical mechanism, a natural question arises: is it really possible to identify the latent variables of interest (i.e., $\zb$) with only observational data $\mcD_{\rm tr}$?
+DisentangO aims to identify and disentangle the components of the latent representation $\zb$, which serves as an inverse PDE solver.
+However, to capture the true physical mechanism, a natural question arises: is it really possible to identify the latent variables of interest (i.e., $\zb$) with only observational data $\{\mcD^\eta\}_{\eta=1}^S$?
 We now show that, by learning the model $(p_{\hat{\zb}},\hat{g},\hat{\mcH},\hat{\mcG})$ that matches the true marginal data distribution in all domains, we can indeed achieve this identifiability for the generating process proposed in \eqref{eqn:btrue} and \eqref{eqn:utrue}.
+Before the formal theorem, we first state our assumptions:

+\begin{assumption} (Density Smoothness and Positivity) \YY{The probability density functions for $\theta$ and $\zb$, which we denote as $p_{\theta}$ and $p_{\zb}$, are both smooth and positive.} \end{assumption}